hatchways/team-strawberry/backend/flask/README.md

 - This submission is functional

-Answer the following questions:

-- Does this submission try to implement the bonus feature of caching?
-Why cache?
-How did this submission go about caching?
-Are there better ways of doing this?
-- What parts of the code do you like?
-What parts of the code do you dislike?
-- How can you make this more efficient?
-- How would you test this API?

-Submission:

-- Be specific with your feedback.
-If this feedback was shared with the submittor of this code, they should be able to identify where you are suggesting for improvements.
+- Generally, we mark assessments using this [rubric](https://drive.google.com/file/d/1f0jiSVTTGtAn8XbHwHcTqPEU-BT4-q6x/view).
+There are 5 categories: Correctness, Code Organization, Readability & Maintainability, Code performance, Best practices and completion speed.
+You can ignore the completion speed.
+  - **Correctness**: This submission generally works in terms of functionality, but lack a couple of attention to details that is cruicial for a good frontend.
+What changes would you make?
+  - **Code Organization, Readability & Maintainability**: Is this code readable?
+How easy was it to trace through the code?
+Anything you would suggest to improve it?
+  - **Code performance (Efficiency, Data Structures & Algorithms)**: Anywhere you can spot in the code that could have been improved in terms of code performance?
+  - **Best practices**: Look at the code and the framework.
+Are there any bad practices?
+If so, please point them out and provide suggestions and feedback
 - Create a new markdown document for note taking.
 We will evaluate your feedback/evaluation of this submission by seeing if you can identify areas of improvement based off of this code.
-Submit your markdown document
+- **Submission**: Submit your markdown document